-The MCO shall report all Provider terminations for cause to PI using the monthly Termination Denial for Cause Report, referenced in Section 11.1.16 through 11.1.16.2 under MCO Reporting of Provider Terminations or Denials for Cause in the MCO Contract.
-(See the Managed Care Report Companion Guide Termination Report).
+The MCO shall report all Provider terminations for cause to PI using the Monthly Termination Denial for Cause Report, referenced in Section 11.1.16 through 11.1.16.2 under MCO Reporting of Provider Terminations or Denials for Cause.
+(See the Managed Care Report Companion Guide termination report).